xAirx/ReactNative-RestaurantAppProject/README.md

    #####  Part 1 :

-    * Created a Node module using Express router to support the routes for the dishes REST API.
+    * Created a Node module using Express router to support the routes for the dishes REST API. - done
-    * Created a Node module using Express router to support the routes for the promotions REST API.
+    * Created a Node module using Express router to support the routes for the promotions REST API. -done
-    * Created a Node module using Express router to support the routes for the leaders REST API.
+    * Created a Node module using Express router to support the routes for the leaders REST API. -done

     Objective 1

-    * The REST API supports GET, PUT, POST and DELETE operations on /dishes/:dishId end point.
+    * The REST API supports GET, PUT, POST and DELETE operations on /dishes/:dishId end point. -done

     Objective 2

-    * The new Node module, promoRouter is implemented and used to support the /promotions end point.
+    * The new Node module, promoRouter is implemented and used to support the /promotions end point. -done
-    * The REST API supports GET, PUT, POST and DELETE operations on /promotions and GET, PUT, POST and DELETE operations on /promotions/:promoId end points.
+    * The REST API supports GET, PUT, POST and DELETE operations on /promotions and GET, PUT, POST and DELETE operations on /promotions/:promoId end points. -done

     Objective 3

-    * The new Node module, leaderRouter is implemented and used to support the /leaders end point.
+    * The new Node module, leaderRouter is implemented and used to support the /leaders end point. -done
-    * The REST API supports GET, PUT, POST and DELETE operations on /leadership and GET, PUT, POST and DELETE operations on /leaders/:leaderId end points.
+    * The REST API supports GET, PUT, POST and DELETE operations on /leadership and GET, PUT, POST and DELETE operations on /leaders/:leaderId end points. -done